 We’re currently working on Cohort 03 and recruiting for Cohort 04.
 However, our teams have worked with nearly 50 startups focused on urbantech over the last 4 years.
 While the program is relatively new, it builds on deep experience at the intersection of startups and cities.

 What amount of equity does URBAN-X take in exchange for $100,000 in funding?

 It varies depending on a number of factors including your stage of product development, whether or not you’ve built a startup before, the expertise of the team, etc. For example some teams entering the program have prototypes and others are already selling products to customers.
 Some teams have already raised capital, while others have not.
 We consider all of these factors before proposing terms.

 How is the URBAN-X program structured?

-The program is structured around two core activities – office hours and sessions.
-Office hours involve weekly updates with the URBAN-X team.
-The curriculum is customized depending on the needs of your company and team and the goal is to help with specific adjustments for your team.
-Companies can expect to learn and participate in sessions about fundraising, legal and accounting, business models, customers, sales, and scalability with specific urbantech topics such as working with local governments or funding hardware companies.
+The program is structured around two core activities – meetings with the core URBAN-X team and curriculum sessions.
+The curriculum is customized depending on the needs of your company and team and the goal is to help with specific adjustments for your company.
+Companies can expect to learn and participate in sessions about fundraising, legal and accounting, customers, sales, and scalability with specific urbantech topics such as working with local governments or funding hardware companies.
 The curriculum builds on work we’ve been doing with the National Science Foundation’s iCorps program and The University of Chicago Booth School.